Where does your waste and recycling go?

 Where does your household food waste go?

 Your food waste is taken to a specialised facility in Milton Keynes.
-The food waste is turned into electicity and biofertiliser which is used on local farmland to improve the soil and grow more food.
+The food waste is turned into electricity and biofertiliser which is used on local farmland to improve the soil and grow more food.

 Where does your non-recyclable household waste go?